spatrick195/new.css/README.md

 - Navbar Grid System
 - Implement Typography settings into `_settings.scss`
 ## Acknowledgements
-- Bootstrap Grid, with minor changes.
+- Grid inspired by the Bootstrap grid
-- Foundation UI utilities
+- A mix of Foundation UI utilities